 Duress / Threats

-Whenever you're facing criminal charges, it’s in your best interests to consult with a lawyer.
-A charge of evading the police carries serious and immediate consequences.
-An experienced criminal defense attorney can investigate the charges against and negotiate on your behalf.
-Get started today and find an experienced criminal lawyer near you.
+Whenever you are facing criminal charges, it is in your best interests to consult with a lawyer.
+A charge of evading police can carry serious and immediate consequences.
+An experienced criminal defense attorney can investigate the charges against you and negotiate on your behalf.